Causes of Mold in Your Home and How to Prevent It

 The last thing you want is a house full of mold.
 But you can’t stop it.
 No matter how clean you keep your home, it will always contain invisible mold spores.
-Disinfectant can only do so much because these tiny fungi seeds are an ever-present part of nature’s recycling system.
-And they fulfill a necessary, vital part in decomposing organic material.
+Disinfectants can only do so much because these tiny fungi seeds are an ever-present part of nature’s recycling system.
+And they fulfill a necessary, vital part of decomposing organic material.

 It’s when fungi spore cultures become colonies of slimy, dark mold that things get messy.
 They get dangerous as well.
 Intolerance to pathogenic mycotoxins that mold cultures emit causes serious health problems for many people.
 For some, it can be a permanent disability or even premature death.

 While it’s impossible to entirely eradicate the presence of microscopic mold spores from your house, you certainly can prevent mold in your home.
 The key is controlling indoor moisture.
 Mold troubles most often come from high humidity, uncontrolled condensation, and simple and slow plumbing leaks.
 But there’s far more to knowing how to prevent mold damage than calling a plumber.

 A plumber is an excellent professional resource who can fix a relatively small water leak before it turns into a giant mold problem.
 Plumbers are also trained to spot the telltale signs of hidden mold issues and alert you to potential disasters.
 A plumber’s experience is invaluable as part of mold identification.
 They can also be priceless in helping with mold prevention.